 Don’t Fall Into Despair

 Mandy and her husband built coalitions and acquired funding to replace the shelter.
 But time and again, at the last minute, they found their efforts thwarted by local politicians.
-Every one of these setbacks felt crushing to Mandy.
+Each of these setbacks felt crushing to Mandy.
 She often lost sight of the fact that she was doing her very best, and that her persistence would inevitably pay off.

-Don’t be surprised if half of your total impact for animals occurs during the final 5% of your career.
-Your most valuable contributions are most likely to come when you’re most sick of doing the work, e.g., this article and Why Go Vegan.
+Don’t be surprised if half of your total impact for animals occurs during the final 5 percent of your career.
+Your most valuable contributions will probably come when you push onwards despite feeling totally burnt out on activism.
+Embers burn hotter than flames.

 Minimum Viable Products